aces/Loris-MRI/docs/scripts_md/DTI.md

 (`acquisition:*`, `patient:*` and `study:*`).

 INPUT:
-  - $splitter: splitter used to separate list of fields stored in `$fields`
+  - $splitter: splitter used to split list of fields stored in `$fields`
-  - $fields  : list header arguments and values to insert in the MINC header
+  - $fields  : list header arguments/values to insert in the MINC header

 Outputs: - $list: array of header arguments and values' list
          - $list\_size: size of the array $list